Woman in iconic tsunami photo looks to future

 Despite the financial burdens, Sugimoto’s priorities have changed.
 Though she once worked even through vacations, she has now quit her job to spend more time with her family.

 “Now, every single day is precious to me.
-I realize that time with my family is what is most important,” she said.
+I realise that time with my family is what is most important,” she said.
 “Our bond is even tighter now.”

 Writing by Elaine Lies; Editing by Ron Popeski